fercsi/pylib-aochallenge/README.md

 your  challenge one.
 The  class expects  the input  files  to be  named appropriately to be able to  load automatically, but also arbitrary file name can be  specified.
-Default filebname is 'input'  or 'input.txt' and test  file  variant  can  be  appended to  'inpit',  i.e.  'input-t'  or 'inpuz-t.txt'.
+Default filebname is 'input'  or 'input.txt' and test  file  variant  can  be  appended to  'input',  i.e.  'input-t'  or 'input-t.txt'.

     aoc/2022/01/
     |---- aoc.py        source code